nuqtalab/nuqta-site-blocker/privacy-policy.md

 ## 3. Password & Security Data

-If a user chooses to enable password protection:
+If a user enables password protection:
 - Passwords are **hashed locally using SHA-256**
 - Plaintext passwords are **never stored**
 - Password data is **never transmitted or shared**